(Effective: April 14, 2013)

 Who We Are

-We are a network of clinical providers: physicians, nurses and medical professionals, in Illinois working together as part of the Hospital Sisters Health System (HSHS).
+We are a network of clinical Physicians and APCs: physicians, nurses and medical professionals, in Illinois working together as part of the Hospital Sisters Health System (HSHS).
 Our medical professionals support the Mission of HSHS, which is dedicated to compassionate, holistic health care that treats the whole person, in the spirit and tradition of our founding Hospital Sisters of St. Francis.

 Our pledge to you

 We are committed to protecting medical information about you.
 We create a record of the care and services you receive to provide quality care, to share with other physicians and hospitals involved with your care, and to comply with legal requirements.
 This notice applies to all of the records of your medical care that we maintain, whether created by Prairie physicians and staff, your family doctor or other health care professionals.
 These other physicians and health care professionals may have different policies or notices regarding their uses and disclosure of medical information.

 How we may use and disclose medical information about you

 We may use and disclose medical information about you without your prior authorization: